Entering the Terminal / Boarding the Ferry

 Please have your fare payment ready as you approach the faregate.
-Ferry customers without tickets or a Clipper card should arrive to the terminal at least 20 minutes prior to departure time to allow time to purchase tickets.
+Ferry customers without tickets or a Clipper (card or mobile app) should arrive to the terminal at least 20 minutes prior to departure time to allow time to purchase tickets.
 Everyone needs to pay his/her fair share.
 Vouchers from other operators and tour/sightseeing companies are NOT acceptable on Golden Gate Ferry.

 Boarding gates close exactly at posted time of departure (or earlier, when vessel reaches capacity) and do not reopen until the vessel has departed.

 Luggage is permitted on board our vessels.
 Passengers are responsible for handling their own luggage and personal belongings.
 Luggage must be attended to at all times, must not block aisles or doorways, and may not be placed on seats or in wheelchair securement areas.